 Alongside the title, Ghent won 10 000 EUR to kick-start further Transformative Actions in their city.

-Tell us how your city is transforming its food system?
-Write us at email@example.com and we will spread the word.
+Tell us how your city is transforming its food system.
+Write to us at firstname.lastname@example.org and we will spread the word.